 This representative is usually called a claims adjuster, and they will need to actually come to your home and perform an inspection of the damage.
 This person will generally be your point of contact during the entire process and interact with you about paying the contractor for the costs of making the repairs.

 An adjuster should be assigned to your case as soon as you file a claim.
 Talk to your adjuster about how quickly you can get the first insurance check to cover any emergency work that was required to limit the property damage.
 For example, if you had a flood, you may have called an emergency plumber to repair the broken pipe before it caused more water damage.
+If you have water damage from a roof leak, you need an emergency roofer to tarp the area which is leaking.
 You may have also called a ‘restoration contractor’ to urgently remove the water and install air scrubber fans to dry the area.

 Restoration Contractors vs. General Contractors